freiheit/discord_feedbot/README.md

 ### Can I have a feed ping a specific person or role?
 Yes.
 Add a string with their ping text to the fields.

+### How do I figure out what fields are in a feed? or I get "no such field" errors.
+Use `show_sample_entry.py http://example.com/your_feed/thing.rss`.
+This
+dumps out the data structure that our feed parsing library produces.

 ### How do I figure out my timezone?
 On Windows, check settings/time for the timezone or run "tzutil /g".